caiocarneloz/pycc/README.md

 #### Dependencies
 You need Python 3.7 or later to use **pycc**.
 You can find it at [python.org](https://www.python.org/).

-You aso need pandas and numpy packages, which is available from [PyPI](https://pypi.org).
+You aso need the numpy package, which is available from [PyPI](https://pypi.org).
 If you have pip, just run:
 ```
-pip install pandas
 pip install numpy
 ```
 #### Installation